gigimcc4/Classroom-Setup/README.md

 You will also need to download GitHub Desktop.
 If you use a mac make sure to look below the Window installation button for *macOS?*
 - [ ] **Fourth**, [Install GitHub Desktop](https://desktop.github.com/)

+### STEP THREE: 🗄️ Create a dummy repo called "MyRepo"

+Navigate back to your GitHub account and create your first Repository.
+We will pull this repository through your GitHub Desktop a little later.

+Repositories are like file cabiets.
+You can store a variety of projects in GitHub repositories, including open source projects.
+With open source projects, you can share code to make better, more reliable software.
+Read more about repositories on [GitHub docs](https://docs.github.com/en/get-started/quickstart/create-a-repo).

+To create a new Repository:
+  ☑️ Click the down arrow by y

+### STEP FOUR: 💾 Pull the MyRepo through GitHub Desktop